MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 Creates a new Teams recording policy for governing automatic policy-based recording in your tenant.
 Automatic policy-based recording is only applicable to Microsoft Teams users.

-**Note:** The system will load the bot and join it to appropriate calls and meetings in order for the bot to enforce compliance with the administrative set policy.

 ## SYNTAX

 ```